Qovery/documentation/website/docs/using-qovery/deployment/deployment-pipeline.md

 The build operation of each service within a deployment stage is executed in parallel with a parallism of 7.

-Once the operation is completed, the built image is pushed in the `mirroring registry` for deployment ([check here][docs.using-qovery.deployment.image-mirroring#application-built-via-the-qovery-deployment-pipeline] for more information).
+Once the operation is completed, the built image is pushed in the `mirroring registry` for deployment ([check here][docs.using-qovery.deployment.image-mirroring#application-built-via-the-qovery-ci] for more information).

 Check [this section](#best-practices-to-speed-up-build-time) to know more on how to reduce the build time of your application.